bolt/docs/source/installation.md

   - The nerdy way, [for developers](#option-3-developer-way-using-git-and-composer).
   - The lazy way, [with the Bolt Installer](#option-4-lazy-way-using-bolt-installer).

-Use one of the three methods described below to get the Bolt source files, and set them up on your webserver.
+Use one of the four methods described below to get the Bolt source files, and set them up on your webserver.
 After you've done this, skip to the section for [Setting up Bolt ](#setting-bolt).